model-checking/kani/kani-docs/src/limitations.md

 #### Atomics

 All atomic intrinsics are compiled as an atomic block where the operation is performed.
-But as noted in [Notes - Concurrency](#concurrency), RMC support for concurrent verification is limited and not used by default.
-Verification on code containing atomic intrinsics should not be trusted given that RMC assumes the code to be sequential.
+But as noted in [Notes - Concurrency](#concurrency), Kani support for concurrent verification is limited and not used by default.
+Verification on code containing atomic intrinsics should not be trusted given that Kani assumes the code to be sequential.

 #### SIMD instructions

-While RMC is capable of generating code for SIMD instructions, unfortunately, it does not provide support for the verification of some operations like vector comparison (e.g., `simd_eq`).
+While Kani is capable of generating code for SIMD instructions, unfortunately, it does not provide support for the verification of some operations like vector comparison (e.g., `simd_eq`).